Clapham Rovers F.C.: Association football

-Lloyd-Jones scored the only goal of the game.
+Lloyd-Jones (the youngest player in the side) scored the only goal of the game.

-The previous year, Clapham Rovers had also reached the final, but lost 1–0 to Old Etonians.
+The previous year, Clapham Rovers had also reached the final but lost 1–0 to Old Etonians.
 In this match, Clapham Rovers' James Prinsep set a record for being the youngest player in an FA Cup Final, at 17 years and 245 days, a record that held until 2004 when it was broken by Millwall's Curtis Weston.

 Clapham Rovers were also one of ten founder members of the Surrey County Football Association, in 1877.
+The club however remained amateur after the legalization of professionalism in 1885, and so fell into obscurity; its last FA Cup appearance was a 6–0 first round defeat to the Old Brightonians in the first round in 1886–87.
+The club's fall from grace was so sudden that it never even reached the final of the Surrey Senior Cup, first played for in 1882–83.

 Rugby union

 The club's strength in rugby was borne out by their record: from 1870 to 1881 the club played 151 Rugby games, winning 80, losing 30, and drawing 41.
-During the 1870s they fielded a team that had four internationals: R. H. Birkett (who was captain), his brother, L. Birkett, and the Bryden brothers.
-Additionally Crampton, and Walker were well regarded forwards and Clapham was known to have "the strongest combination of the time behind the scrummage".
+During the 1870s they fielded a team that had four internationals: R. H. Birkett (who was captain), his brother, Louis Birkett, and the Bryden brothers.
+Additionally, Crampton and Walker were well-regarded forwards and Clapham was known to have "the strongest combination of the time behind the scrummage".
+The club was reckoned to be the first to have introduced passing into the rugby game.

 On 26 January 1871, 32 members representing twenty-one London and suburban football clubs that followed Rugby School rules (Wasps were invited but failed to attend) assembled at the Pall Mall Restaurant in Regent Street.
 E.C.
 Holmes, captain of the Richmond Club assumed the presidency.
 It was resolved unanimously that the formation of a Rugby Football Society was desirable and thus the Rugby Football Union was formed.
 A president, a secretary and treasurer, and a committee of thirteen were elected, to whom was entrusted the drawing-up of the laws of the game upon the basis of the code in use at Rugby School.
 R. H. Birkett represented The Rovers and was one of the thirteen original committee members.

 The first international rugby match was played between Scotland and England in 1871 and The Rovers provided R. H. Birkett.
 In this match he scored England's first ever try.

 When the club played one of the strongest and most well established clubs, Richmond, for the first time on 21 October 1871, they won the match by 1 goal and 2 tries.
 At the end of the 1870–71 season the club moved from Clapham Common, to a field at Balham, where they continued to play till 1876, when they moved to Wandsworth, where they were still playing in 1892.